 Related Questions And Other FAQs

-Why Are My Headphones Changing Volume On Smartphone
+Why Are My Headphones Changing Volume On A Smartphone?

 The same problem occurs with headphones too.
-Either the jack plugin in damaged or not compatible or the smartphone’s high volume protection is interfering.
+Either the jack plugin is damaged or not compatible or the smartphone’s high volume protection is interfering.

 Yes, you can.
 You can either change the whole wire or just the jack plugin.